ionStici/frontend/css/colors.md

 # **Colors**

-Four types of colors in CSS: Named / Hex / RGB / HSL
+Four types of colors in CSS: Named / Hex / RGB / HSL.

-The color system you choose, is a matter of personal taste.
+The color system we choose, is a matter of personal taste.

-But, you should choose one and be consistent throughout your CSS.
+Advice: We should choose one and be consistent throughout our CSS.

 <br>